 “This is train…” he said, matter of factly.

 We seemed to have got off on the wrong foot.
-He takes my passport but without even looking at it, he leaned close to me.
+He took my passport, but without even looking at it he leaned close to me.

 “Why you transit Romania?” he prodded.
 I could smell his breath.
 It was stale.

 I told him we were travelling down from London to Greece.

 “Why you not go straight to Greece?” he asked, not wanting on answer.